Seamus Heaney: Use in the school syllabus

 Heaney's work is used extensively in the school syllabus internationally, including the anthologies The Rattle Bag (1982) and The School Bag (1997) (both edited with Ted Hughes).
 Originally entitled The Faber Book of Verse for Younger People on the Faber contract, Hughes and Heaney decided the main purpose of The Rattle Bag was to offer enjoyment to the reader: "Arbitrary riches."
-Heaney commented "the book in our heads was something closer to The Fancy Free Poetry Supplement."
-It included work that they would have liked to encountered sooner in their own lives, as well as nonsense rhymes, ballad-type poems, riddles, folk songs and rhythmical jingles.
+Heaney commented "the book in our heads was something closer to The Fancy Free Poetry Supplement".
+It included work that they would have liked to encounter sooner in their own lives, as well as nonsense rhymes, ballad-type poems, riddles, folk songs and rhythmical jingles.
 Much familiar canonical work was not included, since they took it for granted that their audience would know the standard fare.
 Fifteen years later, The School Bag aimed at something different.
 The foreword stated that they wanted "less of a carnival, more like a checklist."
 It included poems in English, Irish, Welsh, Scots and Scots Gaelic, together with work reflecting the African-American experience.

 Legacy

 The Seamus Heaney HomePlace, in Bellaghy, is a literary and arts centre which commemorates Heaney's legacy.

-In 2017, it was announced that following an approach by the writer to the Heaney family, Fintan O'Toole had been authorised to write a biography of the poet, with access to family-held records.
-O'Toole had been somewhat acquainted with Heaney, and Heaney had, according to his son, admired O'Toole's work.

 His literary papers are held by the National Library of Ireland.

+Following an approach by Fintan O'Toole, the Heaney family authorised a biography of the poet, with access to family-held records (2017).
+O'Toole had been somewhat acquainted with Heaney and Heaney had, according to his son, admired O'Toole's work.

 In November 2019, the documentary Seamus Heaney and the music of what happens was aired on BBC Two.
 His wife Marie and his children talked about their family life and read some of the poems he wrote for them.
-For the first time, Heaney's four brothers remembered their childhood and the shared experiences that inspired many of his finest poems.
+For the first time, Heaney's four brothers remembered their childhood and the shared experiences that inspired many of his poems.

+In 2022, The Translations of Seamus Heaney was published, edited by Marco Sonzogni.

+In 2023, The Letters of Seamus Heaney was published, edited by Christopher Reid.

+In 2025, The Poems of Seamus Heaney will be published, edited by Bernard O'Donoghue and Rosie Lavan.
+It encompasses all the poems Heaney published in his lifetime as well as the small number that appeared after his death: twelve single volumes, from Death of a Naturalist (1966) to Human Chain (2010), and those poems published in pamphlets, journals and magazines or with limited circulation.
+In addition, the book includes a small selection of previously unseen material.